Community Development Research Briefs

 The Child Care System Faced Significant Challenges Prior to COVID-19Child Care is an Undervalued and Overlooked Sector

-For most of history, child care has been provided through the unpaid or low-wage labor of women, often women of color, and this legacy may play a role in why child care work has been and continues to be highly undervalued.27 While more people in the U.S. rely on child care for their economic participation than ever before, child care remains an issue of private responsibility rather than public good, with public subsidies only reaching a small percentage of families who are eligible (just 15% of eligible families benefit from the Child Care and Development Block Grant, the primary public program for low-income families).28 Furthermore, these subsidies do not fully cover the costs of care.29 Child care is inaccessible and unaffordable for many people (discussed in more detail in the next section), while many of the approximately 2 million child care workers in the U.S. are low-wage workers who struggle to make ends meet.30
+For most of history, child care has been provided through the unpaid or low-wage labor of women, often women of color, and this legacy may play a role in why child care work has been and continues to be highly undervalued.27 While more people in the U.S. rely on child care for their economic participation than ever before, public subsidies only reach a small percentage of families who are eligible (just 15% of eligible families benefit from the Child Care and Development Block Grant, the primary public program for low-income families).28 Furthermore, these subsidies do not fully cover the costs of care.29 Child care is inaccessible and unaffordable for many people (discussed in more detail in the next section), while many of the approximately 2 million child care workers in the U.S. are low-wage workers who struggle to make ends meet.30

 An analysis from the Center for the Study of Child Care Employment at UC Berkeley31 is the source of the findings in this section focused on the child care workforce.
 This study finds that child care workers are almost entirely women.
 Child care workers are paid very low wages regardless of their educational attainment, perhaps reflective of the pervasive unfounded view that child care work is unskilled.
 Among center-based staff, three quarters of workers (75%) make less than $15 an hour, and Black staff are disproportionately likely to make less than $15 an hour (84%).
 More than half (59%) of home-based child care providers live in households with incomes less than the national median, with Black providers even more likely (75%) than their counterparts to earn less than the national median.